How to use the GROW model to teach English online

 – That sounds great!
 What would you prefer to speak about?

 – Well… about anything.
 I just need you to correct my mistakes.
-We can speak about anything actually.
+We can speak about anything.

-– If you had a conversation in your native language now, what topic for discussion would you choose?
+– If we had a conversation in your native language, what topic for our discussion would you choose?

 – I love travelling!
-I would like to speak about different countries.
+I would speak about different countries.

 – About travelling and different countries?

 – Yes!
-I would like to travel more when I will speak English freely.
+I love to travel and I want to speak English freely.

 Opening up their “why”…